 (after attacking the other tower) And that one was for Lars! (flips Doviculus off with both hands)

 In Scott Pilgrim Vs The World, Todd does this a lot - even in the pre-fight closeup.
-Kim does this as well, but her hand is conveniently hidden behind something (either the scenery or another character's head; if she's the only player, the expression becomes a thumbs-down.
+Kim does this as well, but only if her hand is behind another character's head; if she's the only player, the expression becomes a thumbs-down.

 Pokémon Black 2 and White 2: Not in the game itself, but early concept art for Roxie showed her using her middle finger to do a Eyelid Pull Taunt.
 Evidently, another member of the art team realized this and had it changed to something completely different.